traefik/traefik/docs/content/routing/providers/docker.md

       - "traefik.http.services.myservice.loadbalancer.server.port=80"
     ```

-??? example "Automatic service creation and assignment with labels"
+??? example "Automatic service creation with one Router"

     With labels in a compose file